Get to know one of the region’s top business executives and what makes them tick in work and life.

 Q: What aspects of the community and culture make you proud?

-Q: If you had a billboard to promote Springfield, what would it say?
+Q: If you had a billboard to brand and promote our city, what would it say?

 This content is brought to you by Ollis/Akers/Arney Insurance & Business Advisors.